Pretzel Millionaire Bars

 - Preheat the oven to 350 degrees and line an 8” square metal pan with a sheet of aluminum foil.

-- Crumble pretzels until they form a coarse sand consistency.
+- Pulse the pretzels in a food processor or mini chopper until they are reduced to a coarse sandy mixture.
 You can leave a few small chunks, if desired.
-In a medium-sized bowl, stir together the pretzel crumbs, flour, brown sugar, and salt until combined.
-Add the butter and stir to bring together.
+Pulse in the flour, brown sugar, and salt until combined.
+Add the butter and pulse until small clumps come together.
 Pat the mixture out into the bottom of the prepared pan and bake in the preheated oven until the shortbread is soft but slightly set, about 20 minutes.
 Allow to cool briefly while you prepare the caramel filling.

 To prepare the caramel filling: